 No, but this training is strongly recommended.
-This training will help providers understand the Support at Home program prior to the changes taking effect from 1 July 2025.
+This training will help providers understand the Support at Home program prior to the changes taking effect when Support at Home commences.

 How long will it take to complete this training?

 About 30 minutes.